collectd/collectd/docs/BUILD.dpdkstats.md

-# The dpdkstat plugin
+# The dpdkstats plugin

 **Data Plane Development Kit** (DPDK) is a set of drivers and libraries for fast packet processing.

 ## Summary

-The *dpdkstat plugin* has the following requirements:
+The *dpdkstats plugin* has the following requirements:

  * DPDK 16.04 or later
  * GCC 4.9 or later